 In a child’s early years, the brain develops through imitation and socialization.
 Kids use person-to-person interactions to pick up social cues from peers, build attachment to loving adults, and establish routines.
-With the Coronavirus pandemic and shelter-in-place orders, a lot of parents are worried about how being away from peers will affect their kids socially, emotionally and developmentally.
+During the Coronavirus pandemic and shelter-in-place orders, a lot of parents worry about how being away from peers will affect their kids socially, emotionally and developmentally.

 Social Distance Does Not Mean Social Isolation

 It’s important to note that physical distancing does not mean social isolation.
 Social isolation is the lack of social contact and reliable relationships due to being kept physically or emotionally distant.
-During this pandemic, we are experiencing connections in a different way.
+During the pandemic, we're experiencing connections in a different way.
 But it does take effort to keep social interactions strong and viable.
-As the pandemic continues on, parents need to provide their children with stimulating, safe experiences to support their child’s development.
+Parents need to provide their children with stimulating, safe experiences to support their child’s development.

 "You have to get creative!
 Parents can continue to build social relationships even in a virtual world.
 It is possible and it is worthwhile," says Cynthia Quinones, Any Baby Can's Early Childhood Intervention Deputy Director.